Some terms to be familiar with while we’re discussing employment:

 Both demand-side policies and supply-side policies help reduce unemployment.
 Demand-side policies will address the unemployment caused by demand deficiency (cyclical) while the supply-side measures will curtail structural and frictional unemployment.

-- Remove labour market regulations: letting the market have a free hand in the labour market – abolish maximum working weeks, minimum wages, making it easier to hire and fire workers – will improve the labour market flexibility, can improve imperfections in the labour market.
-However, this can cause temporary unemployment and cause greater job insecurity
+- Remove labour market regulations: letting the market have a free hand in the labour market – abolishing maximum working weeks, minimum wages, making it easier to hire and fire workers – will improve the labour market flexibility, can improve imperfections in the labour market.
+However, this can cause temporary unemployment and cause greater job insecurity.

-- Training/Retraining: structural employment issues can be eliminated by retraining the unemployed in skills required in the modern markets.
+- Training/Retraining: structural employment issues can be eliminated by retraining the unemployed in skills required in modern industries.
 This will also improve occupational mobility.
 This is very expensive when done on a large scale across the economy, requiring training centres to be built, and trainers to be employed.
-The benefits of providing skills and training will only be reaped in the long-term
+The benefits of providing skills and training will only be reaped in the long-term.

-- Promote industries in unemployed areas: a lot of employment is created when government provide subsidies and tax breaks for new industries who set up in certain backward regions.
+- Promote industries in unemployed areas: a lot of employment is created when government provide subsidies and tax breaks for new industries which set up shop in certain backward regions.

 - Provide information: frictional unemployment can be eliminated to an extent by making information available about job vacancies to the unemployed through job centres, newspapers, government websites etc.